daidr/dualsense-tester/README.md

 # DualSense Tester

-Test your DualSense controller in the browser.
+Test your DualSense/DualSenseEdge/DualShock4 controller in the browser.

+For DualSense Edge, you can customize profiles in the browser using this tool.

 <https://ds.daidr.me>